Classical Mongolian Alphabet

 Other languages considered part of the Mongolian language family, but separate from Mongolian, include Buryat and Kalmyk, spoken in Russia and Moghul or Mogul, spoken in Afghanistan.

-In 1208 Chinggis Khan defeated the Naiman, and captured their Uyghur scribe Tatar-Tonga, who apparently adapted the Old Uyghur alphabet to write Mongolian.
-The alphabet created by Tatar-Tonga is now known as the Uighur/Uyghur Script, the Classical Mongol Script, the Old Script, or Mongol Bichig in Mongolian.
+In 1208 Chinggis Khan defeated the Naimans, Turkic tribes living in Central Asia, and captured their Uyghur scribe Tatar-Tonga, who apparently adapted the Old Uyghur alphabet to write Mongolian.
+The alphabet created by Tatar-Tonga is now known as the Uighur/Uyghur Script, the classical or traditional Mongol Script, the Old Script, or Mongol Bichig in Mongolian.

-As a result of pressure from the Soviet Union, Mongolia adopted the Latin alphabet in 1931 and the Cyrillic alphabet in 1937.
-In 1941 the Mongolian government passed a law to abolish the Classical Mongol script, but since 1994 they have been trying to bring it back.
-It is now taught to some extent in schools, though is mainly used for decorative purposes by artists, designers, calligraphers and poets.
-The average person in Mongolia knows little or nothing about the Classical Mongol script, though there is high literacy in Cyrillic.
-In Inner Mongolian Autonomous Region of China the Classical Mongol script is still used.
+Since 1994 there have been efforts to reintroduce the traditional Mongolian script and it is now taught to some extent in schools, though is mainly used for decorative purposes by artists, designers, calligraphers and poets.
+The average person in Mongolia knows little or nothing about the traditional Mongol script, though there is high literacy in Cyrillic.
+In Inner Mongolian Autonomous Region of China the traditional Mongolian script is still used.

 Notable features